+1. As at December 31, 2024 the Company had a 50% shareholding in Prime.
+On completion of the Proposed Reorganization, the Company will hold a 100% interest in Prime.
+Completion of the Proposed Reorganization is targeted to occur on or about March 7, 2025.

-- 1. In accordance with the PIA, renewal shall be granted for 20 years if the lessee has paid all rent and royalties due and has otherwise performed all its obligations under the lease.
-A renewal of OML 130 was obtained on May 28,2023, earlier than its original renewal deadline of February 28, 2025. - 2.
-Renewal of the rights under OML 130 resulted in the award of three new petroleum mining leases and one petroleum prospecting license.
+2. Renewal of the rights under OML 130 resulted in the award of three new petroleum mining leases and one petroleum prospecting license.
 These cover some of the areas previously covered by OML 130, with some of the areas also relinquished.
 These are PML 2 (Akpo field), PML 3 (Egina), PML 4 (Preowei) and PPL 261 (South Egina).
 50% of the production (currently from PMLs 2 and 3, future production from PML 4 and potential future production from PPL 261) is covered by a PSA framework, in which Prime owns a 32% WI.
 Prime's net WI in these assets is therefore 16%.
+Conversion of OML 127 to the new PIA also resulted in the new designation of PML 52 for the license area that contains part of the Agbami oil field.

-OML 130 has been used throughout the MD&A to assist the users. - 3.
-On January 10, 2024, the Company announced a strategic farmout agreement between Impact and TotalEnergies.
-On closing of this deal, Impact will retain a fully-carried interest of 9.5% in each of the two licenses in Namibia.
-Closing of the transaction will be subject to customary third party approvals from Namibian authorities and JV Parties. - 4.
-Net WI are subject to back-in rights or carried WI, if any, of the respective governments or national oil companies of the host governments. - 5.
-The Company has agreed with its JV Parties its withdrawal from the entirety of the production sharing contracts and joint operating agreements for Blocks 10BB, 13T and 10BA in Kenya with effect on and from June 30, 2023.
-The Company is waiting for Government consent to complete its withdrawal and the transfer of rights and future obligations. - 6.
-The Company held an operated WI of 20% during the reporting period which increased to an operated WI of 26.25% following completion of the transfer by Azinam Limited of a 6.25% WI to the Company in January 2024.
+3. Net WI are subject to back-in rights or carried WI, if any, of the respective governments or national oil companies of the host governments.

+4. The Company has agreed with its JV Parties its withdrawal from the entirety of the production sharing contracts and joint operating agreements for Blocks 10BB, 13T and 10BA in Kenya with effect on and from June 30, 2023.
+The Company is waiting for Government consent to complete its withdrawal and the transfer of rights and future obligations.

+5. The Operator has submitted an application for license renewal.
+This is currently awaiting Government approval.

+6. As at December 31, 2024, the Company held a non-operated WI of 17%.
+On January 13, 2025 the Company announced the completion of the agreement with Eco for the acquisition of an additional 1% from Azinam, as a result of which the Company increased its interest to 18%.